 In 2007, while I was a student at Tante Marie’s Culinary School, I met Mary Risely, the founder of the school and of the San Francisco Food Runners.
 I was inspired by her story, and after graduating from Tante Marie’s, I began volunteering at SF Food Runners.
 It was amazing to meet people from all walks of life and to hear their stories.
 Volunteering reminded me to be grateful for what I have, but also showed me how many people live not knowing where their next meal will come from.

-My childhood experience along with the years of volunteering with SF Food Runners inspired me to expand the Food Runner's model and good will to the Peninsula and South Bay area.
-However, geographically this area of coverage encompassed a greater distance.
-Shelters were often in obscured locations and far from food merchants.
-In 2011, Tod my husband, a computer engineer, customized a software called ChowMatch and based it on my observation of how food distribution could be more efficient for all parties while addressing food insecurities and food waste.
+My childhood experience, along with the years of volunteering with SF Food Runners, inspired me to expand the Food Runner's model and good will to the Peninsula and South Bay area.
+Geographically, this area is much larger than San Francisco, and shelters are often in obscured locations and far from food merchants.
+In 2011, my husband, Tod, created a custom software called ChowMatch to address the difficulties of food distribution in the South Bay.

 “There is enough food for everyone.
 We just have to make sure it gets to those in need.”

 Since our inception, Peninsula Food Runners has delivered more than 1.5 million pounds of food to needy people.
 In any given week, we deliver an average of 35,000 meals to recipient organizations.
 We have over 300 organizations that participate in donating food in San Mateo and Santa Clara counties, and we service over 100 recipient organizations.
 Our recipients can expect food on a weekly basis.